Black Stone Minerals LP: Growing, High-Yield Dividend Stock Up 123% YOY

 Black Stone Minerals LP (NYSE:BSM) is a high-dividend stock that has been seeing its share price rip higher due to rising commodity prices.
 An oil and gas exploration and production company with more than 20 million acres, Black Stone Minerals has been taking full advantage of the surge in oil and natural gas prices.

 On October 4, oil in New York jumped to its highest price since 2014.
 Oil prices have been climbing after Organization of the Petroleum Exporting Countries Plus (OPEC+) ministers ratified a 400,000 barrel-a-day (B/D) supply hike for November.
 Analysts had been expecting a boost of 800,000 B/D.

 Despite the gradual supply hike, demand for crude oil is expected to outstrip supply over the coming months.
 Demand for crude oil has soared because of the economic recovery and because of supply disruptions in the Gulf of Mexico due to Hurricane Ida.

 Natural gas prices have also been surging.
-The rise in natural gas prices, along with prices of other fuel sources, has been forcing countries to reduce factory production and could result in sky-high heating and electricity prices this winter.
+The rise in natural gas prices, along with prices of other fuel sources, has been forcing countries to reduce factory production and could result in sky-high heating and electricity costs this winter.

 In the U.S., natural gas futures recently rose above $6.00 per million British thermal units (BTU), nearly quadruple their pandemic lows.
 In Europe and Asia, liquified natural gas prices have been going through the roof as countries look to secure enough fuel for the winter.
 Because of high natural gas prices, some utilities have been switching their input fuel to oil.